chriztie/react-comit/09-Router/README.md

 React does not have a built-in router.
-Therefore, a router should be installed separately. `react-router` is an open source library and it is the most popular.
+Therefore, a router should be installed separately. `react-router-dom` is an open source library and it is the most popular.
 But it is not a part of React

 `HashRouter` - places hashes in urls - Better for older browsers